 Mōkihinui gorge and forests are not only the site of one of New Zealand's most challenging multi-day mountain-bike rides, but are also home to some of the largest expanses of untouched wide river valley forests.
-It was stewardship land for many decades, and concerted efforts by Forest & Bird and the local Conservation Board mean its inclusion in Kahurangi National Park is nearly achieved.
+It was stewardship land for many decades, until concerted efforts by Forest & Bird and the local Conservation Board meant its inclusion in Kahurangi National Park was achieved.